ava-labs/core-extension/README.md

 <img src="./docs/screenshots/screenshot2.png" />

-4. Click `Load unpacked` and go to the extension folder, make sure it is unzipped.
+4. Click `Load unpacked` and go to the extension folder.
 5. Select the `dist` folder and press `Select`.

 ### Firefox Development